node-fetch/fetch-blob/README.md

 ### Creating Blobs backed up by other async sources
 Our Blob & File class are more generic then any other polyfills in the way that it can accept any blob look-a-like item An example of this is that our blob implementation can be constructed with parts coming from [BlobDataItem](https://github.com/node-fetch/fetch-blob/blob/8ef89adad40d255a3bbd55cf38b88597c1cd5480/from.js#L32) (aka a filepath) or from [buffer.Blob](https://nodejs.org/api/buffer.html#buffer_new_buffer_blob_sources_options), It dose not have to implement all the methods - just enough that it can be read/understood by our Blob implementation.
-The minium requirements is that it has `Symbol.toStringTag`, `size`, `slice()` and either a `stream()` or a `arrayBuffer()` method.
-If you then wrap it in our Blob or File `new Blob([blobDataItem])` then you get all of the other methods that should be implemented in a blob or file
+The minium requirements is that it has `Symbol.toStringTag`, `size`, `slice()`, `stream()` methods (the stream method can be as simple as being a sync or async iterator that yields Uint8Arrays.
+If you then wrap it in our Blob or File `new Blob([blobDataItem])` then you get all of the other methods that should be implemented in a blob or file (aka: text(), arrayBuffer() and type and a ReadableStream)

 An example of this could be to create a file or blob like item coming from a remote HTTP request.
 Or from a DataBase